NREL/pyGOBLET/tutorials/README.md

 Learn about the `run_solvers()` function for benchmarking experiments.

 **Tutorial 3: Postprocessing Results** (`03_postprocessing.ipynb`)
-Analyze optimization results using pyGOLD's postprocessing tools and COCOPP.
+Analyze optimization results using pyGOBLET's postprocessing tools and COCOPP.

 **Tutorial 4: Adding Custom Problems** (`04_custom_problems.ipynb`)
-Create your own optimization problems that work with pyGOLD.
+Create your own optimization problems that work with pyGOBLET.

 **Tutorial 5: Pyomo Integration** (`05_pyomo_integration.ipynb`)
-Use pyGOLD problems with Pyomo mathematical programming solvers.
+Use pyGOBLET problems with Pyomo mathematical programming solvers.

 **Experiment 1: Floris Problems** (`ex1_floris_problems.ipynb`)
 More details on the Floris problems and how to use them for benchmarking.